page_title_detailed

 It's important to know that if mouth sores become severe, they can cause complications:

 • If your immune system is compromised due to breast cancer or treatment, there is a higher risk for serious infection.
-Infection can happen if germs come into contact with the sores and travel further into your body.
+Infection can happen if germs come into contact with the sores and spread further into your body.
 Reduce your risk by practicing good oral hygiene, including alcohol-free toothpaste and mouthwash.

 • Ongoing chemotherapy can cause increased risk of mild to severe bleeding from mouth sores.